Jefferson County, located in southeastern Iowa, has a population of 17,325. It is governed by a Board of Supervisors.

 Click on the menu-item "Department List" to learn more about each County Service.

-County Courthouse offices will be closed Friday, November 10th for Veterans Day.
+County Courthouse offices will be closed Thursday, November 23rd and Friday, November 24th for Thanksgiving.

 Click on the photo to see more images of this historic Courthouse exterior and interior.